-The “Community-based Dialogue Sessions on Human Rights Promotion and Protection between the Armed Forces of the Philippines and the Philippine National Police, and Civil Society Organizations and Local Communities” is a project cooperation among the Armed Forces of the Philippines Human Rights Office (AFP HRO) and Offices of the Deputy Chief of Staff for Civil Military Operations (AFP J7), for Operations (J3), and for Education and Training (J8); the Philippine National Police Human Rights Affairs Office (PNP HRAO) and Directorate for Human Resource and Doctrine Development-Training Service/Regional Specialized Training Units (DHRDD-TS/RSTUs), the Commission on Human Rights (CHR), the Philippine Alliance of Human Rights Advocates (PAHRA), the Alternative Law Groups (ALG) and the Hanns Seidel Foundation (HSF) of Germany.
+The “Community-based Dialogue Sessions on Human Rights Promotion and Protection between the Armed Forces of the Philippines and the Philippine National Police, and Civil Society Organizations and Local Communities” is a project cooperation among the Armed Forces of the Philippines Center for Law of Armed Conflict (AFP CLOAC, formerly Human Rights Office) and Offices of the Deputy Chief of Staff for Civil Military Operations (AFP J7), and for Education and Training (J8); the Philippine National Police Human Rights Affairs Office (PNP HRAO) and Directorate for Human Resource and Doctrine Development-Training Service/Regional Specialized Training Units (DHRDD-TS/RSTUs), the Commission on Human Rights (CHR), the Philippine Alliance of Human Rights Advocates (PAHRA), the Alternative Law Groups (ALG) and the Hanns Seidel Foundation (HSF) of Germany.

 The overall objective of the project is to contribute to the improvement of the human rights situation in the Philippines primarily through the enhancement of the relationship between the AFP and PNP, on one hand, and local communities and civil society organizations, on the other hand, in the common effort to promote human rights.
 The specific objective of the project is to help create venues for the security sector (AFP and PNP) through their respective human rights offices and training units, civil society organizations (CSOs) and local government institutions, to collectively discuss the issue of human rights promotion and protection, and how cooperative efforts for on-going and future actions toward this end can be maximized.

-The project has completed four (4) phases and is now on the first year (2020) of its fifth phase.
+The project has completed five (5) phases and is now on the first year (2023) of its sixth phase.
 The project was launched in 2008, at a time when the Philippines got the attention of the international community as a result of the alarming rise in unresolved cases of extrajudicial killings and enforced disappearances.

 A major achievement of the project is the partnership that it has cultivated not only among the project partners, but among the different stakeholders, especially in local areas.
 Indeed, the level of engagement among the security forces, the CHR and the CSOs, and local government units/bodies, has been very dynamic.
 The project shall harness this partnership that has been built through years of dialogue and cooperation.
 It is this partnership that sets the project apart from other similar human rights initiatives.
 This continuing partnership, in itself, becomes a platform for many collaborative efforts among the stakeholders, both within the project, and through related initiatives.